sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/writing_an_indexer.md

 {"id": "15", "type": "edge", "label": "textDocument/hover", "outV": "11", "inV": "14"}
 ```

+The `contents` property of a hover result is composed of a list of segments which are formatted independently then concatenated.
+If a segment is a bare string, it is rendered as markdown.
+If it is a object indicating a language and a value, it will be formatted as code and highlighted based on the language identifier.

 Using result sets, our LSIF output can now be visualized as follows, and the hover text is now (indirectly) attached to both the definition and reference ranges defined earlier.

 <center><img src="https://storage.googleapis.com/sourcegraph-assets/docs.sourcegraph.com/lsif-graphviz/4.png" width="50%"></center>

 ### Linking definitions and references together

-For each range that defines a symbol, we create a _definitionResult_ vertex.
+For each range corresponding to a definition we create a _definitionResult_ vertex.
 This should be attached directly to the range, or to a resultSet that is not shared with another range that does not define that symbol via a _textDocument/definition_ edge.
 Here, we'll choose to attach it to the definition range's result set, but it would also be valid to attach it directly to the definition range.

 ```json
 {"id": "16", "type": "vertex", "label": "definitionResult"}